phac-nml/genomic_address_service/docs/overview.md

 D       2.3       2          3
 ```

 The same process is repeated for the final threshold (`0`).
-The above flat cluster process is performed as described, but functionally a threshold of `0` creates flat clusters where elements only cluster together if they are identical (for our data this happens when all their gene variants / alleles match exactly):
+The above flat clustering process is performed as described, but functionally a threshold of `0` creates flat clusters where elements only cluster together if they are identical (for our data this happens when all their gene variants / alleles match exactly):

 ```
 id      address   thresh=5   thresh=3   thresh=0